Hengborann-Moul/rd-parallax/readme.md

 # RD Parallax

+It's a fork to resolve a viewport issue with Chrome from the original repo : [https://github.com/TemplatemonsterPlugins/rd-parallax](https://github.com/TemplatemonsterPlugins/rd-parallax)

 Easy and Flexible multilayer parallax effect.
 Easy integration with other plugins.

-Check out this [Demo](http://cms.devoffice.com/coding-dev/rd-parallax/demo/) to see it in action!

-It's a fork to resolve a viewport issue with Chrome.

 ## Setup
 The HTML markdown is really simple.
 Just create a set of layers that you want to move within your parallax scene giving